Have you noticed that your outdoor wood furnace water temp stays low? Does your blower fan run continuously?

 5. After you open the firebox door, the fire seems to take off and burn much better with the door open.

-6. Your house or building cannot get sufficient heat from the outdoor boiler.
+6. Your house or building cannot get sufficient heat from the outdoor wood burning boiler.

 These symptoms almost always prove to be the result of a major airflow problem.
 The likely causes of this are as follows: